rust-lang/book/second-edition/src/ch01-03-how-rust-is-made-and-nightly-rust.md

 So how do you learn about these new features?
 Rust's development model follows *the RFC process*.
 If you'd like an improvement in Rust, you can write up a proposal, called an RFC.
-This stands for "request for coments", and when you submit one, you'll get many.
+This stands for "request for comments", and when you submit one, you'll get many.

 Anyone can write RFCs to improve Rust, and the proposals are reviewed and